pablogonmo/github-esp32-ticker/README.md

    * Double check the environment variable is still correctly set up
    * If so, double check the personal access token hasn't expired, if so regenerate it and set it up on vercel.
 Then redeploy the code

+9. **I followed all the steps and configurd the wifi ssid/password, but it doesn't bootload**
+   * poor wifi connection might be the cause, try to get closer to your wifi router or connect the device to a mobile phone access point to test connection

 # 9️⃣  Attributions
 The following repositories have been used to build this project: